SAP/spartacus-docs/_pages/dev/extending-checkout.md

 ## Routing and Configuration

 In checkout you often have links from on step to another.
 That is the reason for registering each checkout page as semantic page in storefront config.

-Below is our default route configuration for checkout (you don't have to write this, it is already in library):
+Below is the default route configuration for checkout that ships with the Spartacus libraries:

 ```typescript
 B2cStorefrontModule.withConfig({